Dezarti/lab1_AMH/README.md

 Please go to **Lab1.ipynb notebook** to find all the results of the lab.
 It is important to note that the images folder is protected by password.
 I send the latter to your email.
-It is important to unzip it before running the project in the notebook.
+Unzip it before running the project in the notebook.

 The project has the following structure: